Table Of Contents (Click For Quick Navigation)

 Nikon DF 16.2 MP CMOS FX-Format Digital SLR Camera

-If you were looking for something that crossed the border between traditional photography and contemporary technology, then could be perfect for you.
+If you were looking for something that crossed the border between traditional photography and contemporary technology, then the Nikon DF 16.2 MP CMOS FX-Format Digital SLR Camera could be perfect for you.
 This device boasts a beautiful, vintage, old school body that’s reminiscent of older cameras from way back.
 But don’t let its appealing aesthetics fool you though – the device packs a major punch in the functionality department, competing closely with more recent DLSR camera releases available in the market.

 The Nikon DF FX-Format DSLR offers a mechanical operation system that brings users back to a time when cameras didn’t have all the fancy knobs, buttons, and touchscreens.
 Its classical styling makes it sophisticated, elegant, and quite a sight to behold, which is why it has tickled the fancy of lots of Nikon camera collectors and enthusiasts everywhere.